smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/06-Kaggle-submission/README.md

 Now take the outputed csv and [submit it to kaggle](https://www.kaggle.com/c/new-york-city-taxi-fare-prediction/submit)

-YUou might need to login to kaggle or register [here](https://www.kaggle.com/account/login) if you don't already have an account
+You might need to login to kaggle or register [here](https://www.kaggle.com/account/login) if you don't already have an account.

 # Train on bigger sample and check score evolution